KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

     }
 }

-See the <doc:Styling-Article> article for more information about how styling is handled in KeyboardKit.
+See the <doc:Styling-Article> article for more information about KeyboardKit view styling.

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a localized ``CalloutActionProvider`` for every locale in your license, and automatically injects them into the ``Callouts/StandardActionProvider``.
-You can access all localized providers in your license like this:
+[KeyboardKit Pro][Pro] unlocks a localized ``CalloutActionProvider`` for every locale in your license, and automatically injects them into the ``Callouts/StandardActionProvider`` when a valid license key is registered.

+You can access all localized providers in your license, or access a specific provider for a specific ``KeyboardLocale``, like this:

 ```swift
 let providers = License.current.localizedCalloutActionProviders